neam/dna-code-generator/README.md

 Featured Generators
 ------------------

+All of the below are generated into the project's 12-factor app and deployed side by side with each other at different nginx locations.

 ### Content Model

 * Yii 1 models based on your database schema
+* Yii 1 behavior/traits/rules/relations configuration, as well as labels, hints etc based on the metadata defined in a Google Spreadsheet or your account at [http://codegeneration.io]()
 * Yii 2 models based on your database schema
-* Yii 1 behavior/traits/rules/relations configuration and content model metadata based on the metadata about item types, attributes defined in a Google Spreadsheet or your account at [http://codegeneration.io]()

 ### User Interfaces

-* Backend CRUD for all database tables
-* Workflow-based CMS UI for producing rich content for content item types
+* Yii 1 workflow/wizard-based CMS UI for producing rich translatable content based on your content model metadata
+* Yii 2 CRUD for all database tables (thanks to [Phundament](http://phundament.com/))

 ### Javascript-based Rich Web Applications